tshepang/blog/content/2013 movie review.md

 Atlas] and [MirrorMask].

-The most **innovative** movie is the satirical [Goodbye Uncle Tom][]: it\'s shot like a documentary in which the makers travel to a particularly horrid moment in United States history, yet treating it with humor\... very daring.
+The most **innovative** movie is the satirical [Goodbye Uncle Tom][]: it's shot like a documentary in which the makers travel to a particularly horrid moment in United States history, yet treating it with humor... very daring.

-The title for **best \'old\' movie experience** goes to [Payback].
-This a title for a movie I\'ve seen before this year.
-A special mention should go to the [Director\'s Cut version], which I saw first time in 2013.
+The title for **best 'old' movie experience** goes to [Payback].
+This a title for a movie I've seen before this year.
+A special mention should go to the [Director's Cut version], which I saw first time in 2013.

   [last year]: http://tshepang.net/2012-movie-review